Booking a trip is the fun part of planning. Packing, on the other hand…

 Travel Packing List for Women

 Another ESSENTIAL thing is stocking up on is birth control, if you’re using a re-stockable kind.
 Pills might not be available everywhere without a prescription, impossible to ship through the mail, or the same brand might not be available in your destination.
+It might be worth looking into longer term alternatives like implants or IUDs and seeing if they work for you.

 Some lady travellers also speak highly of a Shewee, a nifty little device that allows you to pee standing up.